marcus-deans/Chess-Game/doc/DESIGN.md

 At a high level, the ChessController acts as the entry point to the program.
 It contains references to both the GameView (frontend) and Game (backend) and regulates and mediates interactions between teh two, particularly of important information transfer.
-ChessController creates GameView, then invokes methods to popualte the frontend by creating UI subpanels.
-ChessController similarly reads in the data from the provided siulation/configuration files and passes that collected information to the backend, which processes it in order to creat a new game rperesentation on the backend matching the user's specifications in the file.
-As the game is played, user input in gameView through various panels is propagated via the Controller through the rest of the application, partricularly to the backend.
+ChessController creates GameView, then invokes methods to populate the frontend by creating UI subpanels.
+ChessController similarly reads in the data from the provided simulation/configuration files and passes that collected information to the backend, which processes it in order to creat a new game representation on the backend matching the user's specifications in the file.
+As the game is played, user input in gameView through various panels is propagated via the Controller through the rest of the application, particularly to the backend.
 This is where things like possible moves are computed as well as which pieces can be taken by the selected piece.
-Give nthe suer's selection, the backend also receives this information from the controller and processes it to show which pieces are now missing from the board.
-The controller then retrieves this information from the backend by retriveing the board's new representation, and updates the visual representation of the board in GameView by calling its API with the appropriate pieces on the board.
+Given the user's selection, the backend also receives this information from the controller and processes it to show which pieces are now missing from the board.
+The controller then retrieves this information from the backend by retrieving the board's new representation, and updates the visual representation of the board in GameView by calling its API with the appropriate pieces on the board.

 #### Core Classes